ThatsVie/atlas-react-and-jsx/README.md

 3. **Integrated with the Language Toggle:**
    - The title and content of each section dynamically update based on the global language toggle, ensuring consistency across the app.

+### **Result**
+The app now includes two well-structured sections that dynamically render based on the selected language.
+These sections add depth and interactivity to the app while keeping the content modular.

+---

+## Task 3: Adding Helpful Resources

+For this task, I created a new section to showcase resources that I found helpful for learning React.
+This section features interactive components for better usability.

+### **What I Did**
+1. **Built the `OpenLink` Component:**
+   - Created a reusable component in `src/components/OpenLink.jsx` to render an icon (`open.svg`) that opens a provided link in a new tab.

+2. **Built the `CopyLink` Component:**
+   - Created a reusable component in `src/components/CopyLink.jsx` to render an icon (`copy.svg`) that copies a provided link to the clipboard using the Clipboard API.

+3. **Built the `HelpfulResource` Component:**
+   - Combined `OpenLink` and `CopyLink` components into a single `HelpfulResource` component in `src/components/HelpfulResource.jsx`.
+   - Rendered a label describing the resource alongside icons for opening and copying the link.

+4. **Added the Helpful Resources Section:**
+   - Used the `Section` component in `src/App.jsx` to create a new section titled "Helpful Resources."
+   - Included five resources, each rendered using the `HelpfulResource` component.
+The titles and descriptions dynamically update based on the selected language.

+### **Result**
+The "Helpful Resources" section provides users with curated React learning materials.
+It includes functionality for quickly opening or copying links, improving the user experience.

 ---